kameelkas/Physics20_Problem_Solver/README.md

 for an unknown variable which is not very ideal since that could be an actual value for a different variable
 3. Value that function returns to indicate that the value could not be calculated; Program returns '0.0' as the 'error value' to indiciate an error occured.
 This is again not ideal since this could be the actual answer of a problem.

+## Running the Program
+Run the 'Physics20ProblemSolver.java' file in any terminal/IDE of your choice.